-The generally-accepted definition of mortgage stress is 30% or more of gross (pre-tax) household income going towards paying off the mortgage.
-This means if you have a monthly income of $10,000, mortgage stress would be a $3,000 or higher monthly payment.
+The generally accepted definition of mortgage stress is when 30% or more of gross (pre-tax) household income goes towards paying off the mortgage.
+This means if you have a monthly income of $10,000, repayments of $3,000 or more would place you at the stress threshold.
 The likely proportion is much higher after tax.

 How to deal with mortgage stress